 Choose the Right Potato

-Yukon Golds fall into the middle of the potato spectrum.
-Moderately starchy and more flavorful than russets, Yukon Golds yield a creamy yellow mash.
-You can boil smaller Yukon Golds whole, which prevents the absorption of water, the bane of a fluffy mashed potato.
+According to many home cooks and chefs alike, Yukon Golds are the ideal potato for mashing.
+Moderately starchy and more flavorful than russets, Yukon Golds yield a creamy yellow mash with a naturally buttery taste.
+Of all of the varieties of potatoes, Yukon Golds have the most uniform and densest flesh and don’t become watery, mushy, or grainy when cooked.
+Another bonus is their size; you can boil smaller Yukon Golds whole, which prevents the absorption of water, the bane of a fluffy mashed potato.

-Incorporating a couple of additional tips into your potato preparation can help prevent gluey mashed potatoes.
-After you drain the boiled potatoes, put them back into the hot pot and move them around gently to evaporate any lingering moisture.
+Incorporating a couple of additional tips into your potato preparation can help prevent gluey mashed potatoes and create the creamy and fluffy results everyone loves.
+Potatoes can retain a lot of moisture, so making sure they have completely dried out after boiling is important.
+There are two ways of doing this: After you drain the boiled potatoes, you can put them back into the empty, hot pot and shake it gently to evaporate any lingering moisture.
 Or spread them on a cookie sheet and put them in a 250 F oven until they feel completely dry to the touch.
-Also, heat the butter and cream before you add them to the potatoes and add the butter first if you plan to use both.

 If you are adding butter and cream to the mashed potatoes, it is best that they are not cold.
 Gently heat the butter and cream before you add them to the potatoes, adding the butter first so it has time to melt and incorporate fully into the dish.